i-RIC/iricdev/README.md

 ## iricdev

-Build libraries needed to build iRIC
+Build libraries needed to build iRIC on Windows

 ## Prerequisites: